bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 But actually, these are crypto project guarding FPGA, because actually I'm dealing with FPGA for actually for genomic recognition.
 But actually regarding crypto, I actually I didn't look yet, let's say.
-But actually if you, let's say regarding, for example, the primitive function

-Speaker 3: 01:48:58

-to, for example,

-Speaker 7: 01:49:01

-do hashing stuff or cryptographic primitives, I think you can improve probably one order of magnitude if you implement some cryptographic computation and hashing on FPGAs.
+But actually if you, let's say regarding, for example, the primitive function to, for example, do hashing stuff or cryptographic primitives, I think you can improve probably one order of magnitude if you implement some cryptographic computation and hashing on FPGAs.
 This is something that I think is worth looking at, definitely.

 Speaker 3: 01:49:28